-Firstly, let’s clarify what does developers of Postman says:
+Firstly, let’s clarify what the developers of Postman say:

 “Postman is a powerful set of API testing tools that have become necessary for many developers.
 We make great products that help create stunning APIs and improve development productivity.
 Postman is used by more than a million developers worldwide, currently, this number is constantly growing.
 We are planning to develop other products to provide developers with the most powerful solution for developing and testing APIs.”